40 Gorgeously Green Gift Wrapping Ideas

 Sustainable Gift Wrapping = More Than Newspaper

 Gone are the days when the only green and free wrapping option was the newspaper.
-Not many people still get the newspaper, but most of us have a pretty steady supply of paper coming into our homes.
+Not many people still get the paper, but most of us have a pretty steady supply of school papers and junk mail coming into our homes.
+Especially if you have kids, there’s a stash of birthday party and holiday gift bags just waiting to be reused.

 When it comes to most things in life, presentation is everything.
 Why is raspberry glaze drizzled so elegantly on top of the cheesecake?
 Because we enjoy food just as much with our eyes as with our taste buds.